dmallia17/dmallia17.github.io/thesis.markdown

 This decision was primarily motivated by extensive support for Bayesian network learning, namely via the excellent ```bnlearn``` package, around which much of my work was based.
-**Full transparency: my body of code developed for the Distributed AI Research (DAIR) lab and for this thesis is currently private.**
+**Full transparency: my body of code developed for the Distributed AI Research (DAIR) lab at Hunter College and for this thesis is currently private.**

 Second, why did I work on these contributions?
-In my time working on the Nulliparous Pregnancy Outcomes Study: Monitoring Mothers-to-be (nuMoM2b) data in the DAIR lab at Hunter College, I came to understand that for the challenge of predicting and preventing preterm birth there are four goals that need to be met.
+In my time working on the nuMoM2b data in the DAIR lab, I came to understand that for the challenge of predicting and preventing preterm birth there are four goals that need to be met.
-These likely hold for any machine learning project, but whereas for the medical context all four are critical, each may take on different weight depending on the task.
+These likely hold for any machine learning project, but whereas for the medical context all four are critical, each may take on different weight depending on the project.
 These are:
-1. Prediction - here, predicting if preterm birth or another adverse pregnancy outcome might occur.
+1. Prediction - here, predicting if preterm birth or another adverse pregnancy outcome might occur
-2. Decision making - deciding which tests or treatments might be helpful or optimal for a given pregnancy.
+2. Decision making - deciding which tests or treatments might be helpful or optimal for a given pregnancy
-3. Discovery - while it is important to refer to existing medical knowledge, doctors have hope that machine learning will uncover *new* patterns.
+3. Discovery - while it is important to refer to existing medical knowledge, doctors have hope that machine learning will uncover *new* patterns
-4. Transparency and explainability - modelers, doctors and patients alike must be able to understand how we arrived at a certain model and the predictions and decisions it supports; this is also critical in avoiding issues of bias.
+4. Transparency and explainability - modelers, doctors and patients alike must be able to understand how we arrived at a certain model and the predictions and decisions it supports; this is also critical in avoiding issues of bias

 The related literature section discusses some approaches that might be used to meet these goals, and some advantages and disadvantages of each.